 Roller Coaster Review:

-Review the PBS “Energy in a Roller Coaster” simulation to review the difference between potential and kinetic energy (5th grade standard) and lead students through aligned discussion questions on website.
+Review the PBS “Energy in a Roller Coaster” simulation to examine the difference between potential and kinetic energy (5th-grade standard), and lead students through the aligned discussion questions on the website.

 Bucket Test:

-Introduce difference between gravitational potential energy and elastic potential energy through demonstrations.
-Cover bucket in plastic wrap and ask students to identify variables that impact ability of object to break the plastic wrap (height of drop and mass of object).
+Introduce the difference between gravitational potential energy and elastic potential energy through demonstrations.
+Cover the bucket with plastic wrap and ask students to identify the variables that affect the object's ability to break the plastic wrap (drop height and object mass).
 Test variables.

 Rubber Band Test:

-Using a rubber band, ask students to identify distance that pencil could be launched across room and predict which variables could impact distance (elasticity of rubber band, size of pencil).
+Using a rubber band, ask students to identify the maximum distance the pencil could be launched across the room and predict which variables could affect the distance (elasticity of the rubber band, size of the pencil).
 Test variables.
 Ask students to record observations and answer questions about which variables impact elastic and gravitational energy.

 Inventive Exercise:

-Ask students to design another classroom experiment that could test the gravitational and elastic energy.
+Ask students to design another classroom experiment to test gravitational and elastic energy.

 Exit Ticket: